 Due to the coronavirus epidemic, some temporary changes in the unemployment benefit system seek to support the incomes of employees who lose their jobs.
 For instance, the employment condition for earnings-related and basic daily allowance has been shortened from six months to three months.
-These changes are in force retroactively as of 16 March, 2020 and will expire on 6 July, 2020.
-Read more on SAK's article.
+These changes are in force until 31 December, 2020.
+Read more on SAK's coronainfo.

 Enrolment as an unemployed jobseeker at a public employment and business office (TE office) is an absolute condition of receiving unemployment benefits.
 Employees who have been laid off are generally also entitled to unemployment benefits.